-- The employees belonging to both "Manager" and "Associate" category in both the cities agree that there is a need of measuring productivity in Hotel industry. - Employees belonging to both "Manager" and "Associate" category in both the cities agree in varying proportions to the fact that Indian hotel industry is concerned with the issues related to employee productivity.
+- The employees belonging to both "Manager" and "Associate" category in both the cities agree that there is a need of measuring productivity in Hotel industry. - Employees from the "Associate" category agree in varying proportions to the fact that Indian hotel industry is concerned with the issues related to employee productivity.